 Fig. 7.
-IDEF0 model of aLCA results, with IFR index applied and hot spot identification
+IDEF0 model of aLCA results, before IFR index calculation

 Here IFR index is introduced for any flow in order to evaluate where there could be the potential maximum reduction.
-Thus, a new ranking in provided, with new elements appearing in the top ranking: for example nickel.
+Thus, a new ranking in provided, as shown in fig.8.
+The element with the highest potential impact can be visualized by the width of its arrow.
+In this case, the new IFR assessment suggests to act for reducing nickel impact, fabric waste and electric power.
+Ranking of LCA is upset; white fabric is not considered a strategic target in order to reduce CO2.